Customize Model Behavior with Callbacks

 Callbacks are a powerful way to customize your Simulink model.
 A callback executes when you perform actions on your model, such as double-clicking a block or starting a simulation.
 You can use callbacks to execute MATLAB code.
-You can use model, block, or port callbacks to perform common tasks, such as:
+You can use model, block, or port callbacks to perform common tasks, for example:

 Do not call the

-Doing so can result in unexpected behavior (such as errors or incorrect results) if you
+code.
+Doing so can result in unexpected behavior such as errors or incorrect results if you

 load, compile, or simulate a Simulink model.